Maddy de Rozario breaks through for Paralympics gold in T53 800m

 She will next race the 1T54 500 on Monday and then the T54 marathon next Sunday on the last day of the Games.

+Australia is eighth on the medal tally after day five with eight gold, 15 silver and 13 bronze.

-Also on Sunday night, swimmer Jake Michel had a near-perfect Games debut when he was narrowly beaten in the final of the SB14 100m breaststroke.
+Also on Sunday night, swimmer Jake Michel had a near-perfect Games debut when he was narrowly beaten in the final of the SB14 100-metre breaststroke.

 Japan’s Naohide Yamaguchi broke his own world record to win in 1:03.77 and Michel was 0.51 of a second behind for the silver medal.